Username or E-mail

 • Regions

-By default, Doodads and Regions never involve physical collisions.
+By default, Doodads and Regions never get involved in collisions.
 They may be useful if you want a quick way to designate an actor as "non-colliding"

 Shapes